 Sometimes, if you are very lucky, a number of your redeemed coupons will equal more than the items you are purchasing and the result is what is known as a coupon overage.
-But this does not happen often and usually involves a certain amount of strategy and coupon matching.
+Although this does not happen often, it usually involves a certain amount of strategy and coupon matching.

-For example, let's say that your store has priced a brand of mouthwash that is normally $3.25 onto the 75% off table, making the mouthwash now just $0.81 and you have a coupon for the mouthwash for $1 off.
-By using the coupon on the deeply discounted item, you will end up with an overage of $0.19 which can be applied towards purchasing additional items.
+For example, let's say that your store has priced a brand of mouthwash that is normally $3.25 onto the 75% off table, making the mouthwash now just $0.81 -- and you have a coupon for $1 off the mouthwash.
+By using the coupon on the deeply discounted item, you will end up with an overage of $0.19, which can be applied toward purchasing additional items.

 What Are Fillers?

 You may have noticed on coupon matching sites where the people talk about fillers when going over a successful scenario that resulted in an overage.
 Fillers are generally small, inexpensive items that couponers keep handy during checkout in case they end up with an overage.
 Many stores will not refund an overage so you often need a filler so that you do not lose out on recouping your overage amount.

 Also, some stores have policies that prevent couponers from using more coupons than they do items when checking out.
 This situation can happen when you combine manufacturer's coupon and store coupon on a single product, or when you use reward points or other store loyalty perks to pay for your purchase.
 By having fillers handy, you can save the sale and still walk out ahead of the game.

 When it comes to trying to get overages by using coupons and other savings strategies, it is often helpful to understand the limitations of the register systems in the stores where you shop.
 This may sound like a real challenge, but if you limit learning the systems to the stores where you are most successful in using coupons and other savings, it will not take long to learn it all.